vstinner/hachoir/hachoir-core/doc/internals.rst

 The name of a field have to be unique in a field set because it is used as key in the field list.
-The argument 'name' of the Field constructor can be changed in the the constructor, but should not (and can no) be changed after that.
+The argument 'name' of the Field constructor can be changed in the constructor, but should not (and cannot) be changed after that.

-For arrays, you can use the 'magic' prefix « [] » (eg. "item[]") which will be replaced by « [index] » where the number index is a counter starting a zero.
+For arrays, you can use the 'magic' suffix « [] » (e.g. "item[]") which will be replaced by « [index] » where the number index is a counter starting a zero.